doxx/doxx.net/README.md

 ## **Key Features**

-- **Stealthy Transports:** Camouflage your connections as standard web traffic, evading deep packet inspection and network restrictions.
+- **Crazy Transports:** Camouflage your connections as standard web traffic, evading deep packet inspection and network restrictions.
 - **Automatic Routing Management:** Intelligent routing adapts to network conditions, ensuring optimal performance and reliability.
-- **IPv4 and IPv6 Support:** Comprehensive IP compatibility for seamless connectivity across diverse networks.
-- **Static IP Assignment:** Maintain consistent IP addresses for stable and predictable connections.
+- **Static DARKNET IP Assignment:** Maintain consistent IP addresses on the darknet for stable and predictable connections.
+Doxx.net to the Internet egress IPs are not static.
 - **Certificate Pinning:** Enhanced security through strict certificate validation, mitigating man-in-the-middle attacks.
 - **Cross-Platform Compatibility:** Operates smoothly on **Linux**, **macOS**, and **Windows**, catering to a wide range of user environments.
 - **Cloudflare CDN Integration:** Utilize **Cloudflare's extensive CDN infrastructure** to further obfuscate your traffic, making it indistinguishable from legitimate web requests.